ScooloV/bbpedia/docs/matched_play/guide.md

 **[STUNTYTOURNAMENT]**

-Perhaps the most popular teams in Blood Bowl are those known as 'Stunty Teams\'; those teams made up primarily of the little guys in Blood Bowl that have the Stunty trait.
+Perhaps the most popular teams in Blood Bowl are those known as 'Stunty Teams'; those teams made up primarily of the little guys in Blood Bowl that have the Stunty trait.
 As a result, some events enjoy nothing more than pitting these teams against each other to see who will come out on top - after all, Stunty Teams very rarely win a